 Alongside a proper diet, ensuring that your rabbit has access to fresh, clean water at all times is crucial.
 Rabbits can become dehydrated quickly, especially in warm weather, so make sure their water bottle or bowl is always filled.

 Understanding what rabbits can and cannot eat is key to ensuring their health and well-being.
 Fresh hay should make up the majority of their diet, supplemented with a variety of leafy greens and other safe vegetables.
-Fruits should be given sparingly, serving as occasional treats rather than a regular part of their diet.
+Fruit should be given sparingly, serving as occasional treats rather than a regular part of their diet.

 By paying attention to your rabbit’s dietary needs and introducing new foods gradually, you can ensure your furry friend enjoys a long, healthy, and happy life.
-Remember, when in doubt about a particular food, it’s always best to consult with a veterinarian who can provide advice tailored to your rabbit’s specific needs.
+Remember, when in doubt about a particular food, it’s always best to consult a veterinarian who can provide advice tailored to your rabbit’s specific needs.